gradle/actions/setup-gradle/README.md

 When Gradle is executed with the [configuration-cache](https://docs.gradle.org/current/userguide/configuration_cache.html) enabled, the configuration-cache data is stored in the project directory, at `<project-dir>/.gradle/configuration-cache`.
-Due to the way the configuration-cache works, [this file may contain stored credentials and other secrets](https://docs.gradle.org/release-nightly/userguide/configuration_cache.html#config_cache:secrets), and this data needs to be encrypted in order to be safely stored in the GitHub Actions cache.
+Due to the way the configuration-cache works, [this file may contain stored credentials and other secrets](https://docs.gradle.org/release-nightly/userguide/configuration_cache.html#config_cache:secrets), and this data needs to be encrypted to be safely stored in the GitHub Actions cache.

-In order to benefit from configuration caching in your GitHub Actions workflow, you must:
+To benefit from configuration caching in your GitHub Actions workflow, you must:
 - Execute your build with Gradle 8.6 or newer.
-This can be achieved directly, or via the Gradle Wrapper.
+This can be achieved directly or via the Gradle Wrapper.
 - Enable the configuration cache for your build.
 - Generate a [valid Gradle encryption key](https://docs.gradle.org/8.6/userguide/configuration_cache.html#config_cache:secrets:configuring_encryption_key) and save it as a [GitHub Actions secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).
 - Provide the secret key via the `cache-encryption-key` action parameter.